-These consolidated parameters and guidelines are effective beginning on July 1, 2006.
+Government Code section 17557, subdivision (e), states that a test claim shall be submitted on or before June 30 following a given fiscal year to establish eligibility for that fiscal year.
+The

-Actual costs for one fiscal year shall be included in each claim.
-Estimated costs for the subsequent year may be included on the same claim, if applicable.
-Pursuant to Government Code section 17561, subdivision (d)(1)(A), all claims for reimbursement of initial fiscal year costs shall be submitted to the State Controller within 120 days of the issuance date for the claiming instructions.
+San Juan Unified School District filed the test claim on June 28, 2002, establishing eligibility for reimbursement for the 2000-2001 fiscal year.
+Therefore, costs incurred are reimbursable on or after July 1, 2000.

-If the total costs for a given year do not exceed \$1,000, no reimbursement shall be allowed, except as otherwise allowed by Government Code section 17564.
+Reimbursement for state-mandated costs may be claimed as follows:

+- 1. Actual costs for one fiscal year shall be included in each claim. - 2.
+Pursuant to Government Code section 17561, subdivision (d)(1)(A), all claims for reimbursement of initial fiscal year costs shall be submitted to the State Controller within 120 days of the issuance date for the claiming instructions. - 3.
+Pursuant to Government Code section 17560, a school district may, by February 15 following the fiscal year in which costs were incurred, file an annual reimbursement claim that details the costs actually incurred for that fiscal year. - 4.
+In the event that revised claiming instructions are issued by the Controller pursuant to Government Code section 17558, subdivision (c) between November 15 and February 15, a school district filing an annual reimbursement claim shall have 120 days following the issuance date of the revised claiming instructions to file a claim. - 5.
+If the total costs for a given fiscal year do not exceed \$1,000, no reimbursement shall be allowed except as otherwise allowed by Government Code section 17564. - 6.
 There shall be no reimbursement for any period in which the Legislature has suspended the operation of a mandate pursuant to state law.